dscheerens/ngx-inject/README.md

 The `ngx-inject` package is published in the [Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/preview).

 Once the dependency has been installed and your build tooling configuration has been updated (if necessary), you can start using the library by importing the features you need.
-The following seconds describe how to import and use these features.
+The following sections describe how to import and use these features.

 ## Provider binding